 Having around 2.5 million people, real estate prices are lower compared to the capital and it’s home to many industrial parks and tech company headquarters.

 Renowned names such as MiTAV, Quanta, Nanya Technology, and HTC have manufacturing operations in Taoyuan.
-It’s one of the preferred cities for production of electronics and semiconductors, making it an interesting destination for investments in industrial property.
+It’s one of the preferred cities for the production of electronics and semiconductors, making it an interesting destination for investments in industrial property.

 Being located in the Southwestern parts of Taiwan, Tainan is the oldest city in Taiwan and has a history of over 200 years.
 In the past years, Tainan has received increasingly more investments.

-It’s the home to the Tainan’s Southern Taiwan Science Park, where Innolux has decided to invest NTD 70 billion (USD 2.3 billion).
+It’s the home to Tainan’s Southern Taiwan Science Park, where Innolux has decided to invest NTD 70 billion (USD 2.3 billion).